Super Bowl 2018 Odds: Patriots & Vikings Top Favorites To Win NFL Championship

 Super Bowl 2018 odds:

-However, on Sunday the Steelers were eliminated from the running as the Jacksonville Jaguars pulled off the 45-42 upset in Pittsburgh.
+On Sunday afternoon the Steelers were eliminated from the running as the Jacksonville Jaguars pulled off the 45-42 upset in Pittsburgh.
 Running back Leonard Fournette had three touchdowns in the game despite an injury concern near the end of the first half.
-With that one has to think the Jaguars’ odds might change slightly, although defeating Tom Brady and the defending champion Patriots at Gillette Stadium will be no easy feat.
+With that, the Jaguars’ odds to win the championship changed, although defeating Tom Brady and the defending champion Patriots at Gillette Stadium will be no easy feat.
 Jacksonville had 20 to 1 odds to win the Super Bowl as of early Saturday, and just 10 to 1 odds to win the AFC Championship Game.
-The Patriots were listed as 5 to 6 favorites to win the AFC side of the brackets.
+By Sunday night, Jacksonville was listed with 8 to 1 odds to win Super Bowl but are considered the biggest longshot of the four teams.

 A spot in the NFC Championship at stake.#GoSaints or #SKOL@Saints vs. @Vikings is NEXT on @NFLonFOX! #NOvsMIN #NFLPlayoffs pic.twitter.com/Rql2OWehIW